-I may add some material on the class website.
+I may add some material on the class website, in which case it is going to be the week before the class.

 6. Methodology

 We will work on recent economic developments as a way to illustrate the theories seen in class.
 In practice sessions, the approach will be very "applied" with exercises.
 Students will be asked to prepare the practice session and read the reading materials.
 The final exam and the mid-terms will mix questions on the content of the class (theory-oriented) and exercises.
 No electronic devices will be allowed on the day of the exam (mobile phones, laptops...).